 Already Enrolled?
-Click Here to go to your course (or access this through the “My Distance Learning” Menu)
+Click Here to go to your course (or access this through the “My Account” Menu)

-Our KS3 Computing course allows your child to follow a course of study based around the latest British computing curriculum, informed by our work with the National Center for Computing Education.
+Our KS3 Computing courses are developed to be followed over two years or as stand alone courses for just one year.
+This allows your child to follow a course of study based around the latest British computing curriculum, informed by our work with the National Center for Computing Education.
 Students learn at their own pace, covering the key aspects of Computing: ICT, Digital Literacy, & Computer Science.

-Our KS3 courses are divided into 3 separate courses, allowing student to progress to GCSE at a pace that suits them best.
+Our KS3 courses are divided into 2 separate courses and an additional option of completing the Level 1 ICDL Award, allowing student to progress to GCSE at a pace that suits them best.
 Each of our KS3 courses are aimed at students aged 11 – 14 and are led by qualified tutors who specialize in distance learning.
 However, as home educators ourselves, we understand that age doesn’t always equate to the level of study and to make your choice easier, we have developed a free online assessment to help you choose which course to enrol on:

 As part of this distance learning course, students have the option to access a weekly live class (term time) covering different aspects of the course.
-Live classes are run by our IT specialist tutors and have been designed to give students the opportunity to ask questions and receive feedback on their progress.
+Live classes are run by Holly Billinghurst, our specialist Computer Science tutor and have been designed to give students the opportunity to ask questions and receive feedback on their progress.

 Important note: Our course covers a curriculum in line with year 7 – 9 in British schools.
 All assessments are against the Nation Curriculum KS3 standards or above.
 Full curriculum is covered over the three KS3 courses but does not prevent students from progressing to GCSE.

-Our KS3 Computing classes run over 5 terms with an additional summer project for students wishing to study past the May half term.
+Our KS3 Computing classes run over 5 terms with an additional option of a summer project for students wishing to study past the May half term.
 Live classes are run in groups of 6 weeks with end of topic assessments set at the end of each.
 Each topic includes:

 - Pre-Recorded video lessons introducing the key aspects of the topic